Are parents able to watch class?

 Should the children in a Soloist require their parent we recommend they come to a Twirltime class for the first class and then attend the first 10-15 minutes of a Soloist class.
 This way their parent can watch class and then the child can try the first part of a soloist class to see how they go by themselves.

-At the end of terms 1, 2 & 4 classes are open for parents to watch.
+During terms 1, 2 & 4 classes are open for parents to watch 15 minutes of ballet classes.
 Videography and Photography will only be allowed during your child’s solo.